dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 }
 {% endprettify %}

-And if you need to execute code whether or not an exception is thrown, you can do so with `finally`:
+To execute code whether or not an exception is thrown, use `finally`:

 {% prettify dart %}
 try {